marklogic/node-client-api/README.md

 * server-side transforms on query response summary and result documents in withOptions
 * snippets including custom snippets in slice()
+* projection from result documents (extract) -- except for namespaces
 * values and tuples lists -- response will change
 * resource service CRUD and invocation for XQuery -- except JavaScript

 ### Candidate features for EA3

-* projection from result documents
+* aggregates on facets
 * server-side eval
 * graph CRUD
-* aggregates on facets
 * specifying the database when creating a database client
 * pluggable XML conversion